ibm-cloud-docs/account/tagging_resources.md

 {: #create-access-cli}
 {: cli}

-1. Log in to {{site.data.keyword.cloud}} CLI.
+1. Log in to {{site.data.keyword.Bluemix_notm}} CLI.
 If you have multiple accounts, you are prompted to select which account to use.
 If you do not specify a region with the `-r` flag, you must also select a region.

     ```
     ibmcloud login
     ```